postcss/autoprefixer/README.md

 ## Debug

-Run `npx autoprefixer-info --package autoprefixer` in your project directory to check which browsers are selected and which properties will be prefixed:
+Run `npx autoprefixer --info` in your project directory to check which browsers are selected and which properties will be prefixed:

 ```
-$ npx autoprefixer-info --package autoprefixer
+$ npx autoprefixer --info
 Browsers:
   Edge: 16